Mosquito laser: Cost

 The Photonic Fence can be manufactured from parts used in current generation consumer technology and is projected to be relatively low cost.
 Myhrvold believes it can be made for around $50 per unit; however, Intellectual Ventures does not intend to manufacture the units, but rather to come up with a final design.
 The prototype of the fence was built with parts bought on eBay.
 All three stages of the photonic fence can be made from this consumer technology.
 When the device is looking for mosquitoes that pass its field of vision, it uses basic infra-red LEDs, and light sensors from modern digital cameras.
 To target and kill the mosquitoes it uses similar laser technology found in optical devices such as DVD, or Blu-ray disc drives.

 Environmental, ecological, and usability concerns

 The collateral damage to the non-malaria-carrying insect population from the Photonic Fence is thought to be low.
 Since the system can rapidly determine its target by wing beat frequency, it can be set to target only the female mosquitoes, who are the carriers of malaria in certain species of mosquitoes.
 Furthermore, this distinction allows it to avoid species of insects which don't spread disease, such as bees.
 The risk for collateral damage is minimized because the prototype checks the target and the kill-laser is barely strong enough to destroy mosquito tissue.
 The laser, as a replacement for pesticides, does not cause widespread environmental damage that pesticides do.

-Most areas where malaria is prevalent do not have reliable electrical power.
+Some areas where malaria is prevalent do not have reliable electrical power.